iiasa/Condor_run_R/configuring.md

 Default value: `"*"`

-What to include in the bundle relative to the current working directory.
-Recursive.
-Supports wildcards.
+A path or wildcard pattern specifying the files to include in the bundle.
+When a path points to a directory, or a wildcard matches a directory, the files contained in that directory will be included recursively.

 ### BUNDLE_INCLUDE_DIRS